2026 Fauna Rescue SA Workshops

 Learn how to rescue, transport and care for birds

-Topics include – identifiction of species, Work Health & Safety, Equipment, Rescue, Housing, Husbandry, Feeding, Care, Common injuries and Diseases
+Topics include – identification of species, Work Health & Safety, Equipment, Rescue, Housing, Husbandry, Feeding, Care, Common injuries and Diseases

 Granivores, Insectivores and Nectivores are all covered in this workshop